msibal6/Spear-Code/Keyboard/README.md

 # Keyboard
+This is my project to handwire a keyboard

+## Source Code

-This is the firmware that I adapted from @huytd for their snackymini
+I adapted this code from @huytd snackymini-keyboard project. [see the original](#https://github.com/huytd/snackymini-keyboard)
-keyboard.
-That's about it.

 ## Details
 Firmware is for a Dell-AT101 keyboard.
 It is a ANSI 104 keyboard.